ManyPrimates/manyprimates.github.io/ethics.md

 image: assets/images/pic13.jpg
 ---

-Our task force led by Amanda Seed developed ethical guidelines We developed ethical guidelines for procedures and participation in ManyPrimates studies.
+Our ethics task force developed minimal ethical guidelines for procedures and participation in ManyPrimates studies.
 If you have any questions or comments, please [get in touch](mailto:{{ site.email }}).

+The following points must apply to all procedures and contributions in ManyPrimates studies:

 - No study conducted as part of ManyPrimates will use any invasive methods.
 - All participating researchers answer to an ethics committee which approves the study and is named in the respective publication.